 Like microwaves, coolers are also insulated spaces that will keep food warm.
 Carefully stack your hot casseroles in the cooler, close it, and they can hold for about 20 minutes or so without losing too much heat.

-The low setting on slow cookers can keep sides like mashed potatoes, creamed vegetables and gravy warm for an extended period of time.
-If you’ve made the dishes ahead, you can also use the slow cooker to reheat them with great results.
+The low setting on slow cookers (and often the “keep warm” setting on countertop pressure cookers) can keep sides like mashed potatoes, creamed spinach and corn or gravy warm for an extended period of time.
+If you’ve made the dishes ahead, you can also use a slow cooker to reheat them with great results.

 If you have stove top space to spare, double boilers can be used to keep gravy, mashed potatoes and the rest of your side dishes steamy.
 No double boiler?
 Bring water to simmer in a heat-safe baking dish or large fry pan and place your prepared side dishes over the water.